-Sherbrooke Lake is a stunner that sees far fewer visitors compared Emerald Lake or Lake Louise.
-This is for the benefit of any hikers looking for a bit relaxation in the mountains.
-The trail moves through the woods for several kilometers until it reaches the lakeshore and views open up to views of Mount Ogden and Mount Niles.
+Sherbrooke Lake is a stunner that sees far fewer visitors compared to Emerald Lake or Lake Louise.
+This is for the benefit of any hikers looking for a bit of relaxation in the mountains.
+The trail moves through the woods for several kilometers until it reaches the lakeshore, and views open up to views of Mount Ogden and Mount Niles.

 The Town of Field

 The small hamlet of Field is the only town located in Yoho National Park.
 A small community of fewer than 200 people live here.
 There’s not a ton to do in Field, but it’s well worth a stop and walk around.
 During the summer, you will find a few restaurants, cafes, and artisan shops.

 There are some cute historic heritage homes here and even a few accommodation options should you want to base yourself close to Emerald Lake and Takakkaw Falls.
 Make sure to stop at Truffle Pigs before you head out!

 The spiral tunnels near Field are an example of great railway engineering.
 In the late 1800s, when connecting British Columbia, navigating through the Rocky Mountains was proving difficult.
 Kicking Horse Pass was chosen because of its proximity to the US and Pacific Coast, but the steep grade was a challenge for the trains.
 So the Spiral Tunnels were born, and you can read all about how they work here.